cennznet/doughnut-paper/format.md

     * X bytes
         * Permission domain payload

+#### Verification

+To verify a v0 payload:
+1. If set, NotBefore must be less than a current unix timestamp.
+2. Expiry must be greater than a current unix timestamp.

-##### Notes
+#### Notes

-Permission domain list ordering:
+##### Permission domain list ordering

-* The permission domain lists must hold the same domain at the same index.
+The permission domain lists must hold the same domain at the same index.

 E.g. the cennznet permission domain must have the same index in both lists.

-Restrictions:
+##### Restrictions
 * Maximum of 128 permission domains per doughnut
 * Public keys no larger than 256bit

-To retrieving a permission domain payload:
+##### Retrieving a permission domain payload
 1. Retrieve the permission domain count from the leading byte, and increment by 1
 2. Step forward to the start of the payload lengths list.
 If NotBefore is present:
     1. Look ahead to the 70th payload byte